szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Called Shot directly increase ranged weapon damage (2232) (IWDEE BGEE BG2EE EET)

 Generally speaking, it is more powerful to directly increase the base damage because it will count toward a critical hit multiplier.
-This is compatible with The Artisan's Archer Overhaul if it is installed after it.
+This is compatible with The Artisan's Archer Overhaul if this is installed after it.

-### Make Blades, Skalds, and Swashbucklers and Priest of Tempus get more warrior-type benefits (2260) (IWDEE BGEE BG2EE EET)
+### Make Blades, Skalds, and Swashbucklers, and Priests of Tempus get more warrior-type benefits (2260) (IWDEE BGEE BG2EE EET)

 This will give these kits an edge, as they are more martially inclined.
 I also recommend using the THAC0 improvement component for bards.
 Swashbucklers do not need it, but if you want the benefit for other thieves, you should use it too.